computational-psychology/stimupy/docs/howtos/export.md

 as the whole stimulus-dict ({py:func}`stimupy.utils.export.to_json`)

 ### MATLAB `.mat`
-To use stimuli to a MATLAB environment, e.g., to use them in a PsychToolBox-based experiment, or a computational model that is (only) implemented in MATLAB, the stimuli have to be exported to a format that MATLAB can interpret.
+For using stimuli in a MATLAB environment, e.g., in a PsychToolBox-based experiment, or a computational model that is (only) implemented in MATLAB, the stimuli have to be exported to a format that MATLAB can interpret.
 MATLAB does provide (some) support for JSON files